AIworx-Labs/chocolate/doc/tutorials/algo.rst

     search method is more suitable when the time required for a model evaluation is relatively low.

+  * :class:`~chocolate.MOCMAES` search is a multi-objective algorithm optimizing multiple tradeoffs simultaneously.
+To do that, MOCMAES employs :math:`\mu` CMAES algorithms.
+Thus requiring even more evaluation to converge to the optimal solution (in the order of :math:`\mu` times 10 to 50, times the number of dimensions).
+This search method is more suitable when the time required for a model evaluation is relatively low.

 In addition to the 5 previous algorithms Chocolate proposes a wrapper that transforms the conditional search space problem in a `multi-armed bandit problem
 <https://en.wikipedia.org/wiki/Multi-armed_bandit>`_.